ivoa/vodsl-models/Readme.md

 to be expected.

-The models have been translated from the [volute repository](https://volute.g-vo.org/svn/trunk/projects/dm/vo-dml/models) VO-DML representation using the XSLT [vo-dml2dsl.xsl](./vo-dml2dsl.xsl) - the [ant build file](./build.xml) can be used to redo this translation (and see exactly which original sources have been used).
-In some cases, minor edits have been made to the generated VODSL files to correct obvious errors in the original source.
+The models have been translated from the [volute repository](https://volute.g-vo.org/svn/trunk/projects/dm/vo-dml/models) VO-DML representation using the XSLT [vo-dml2dsl.xsl](https://github.com/ivoa/vo-dml/blob/master/tools/xslt/vo-dml2dsl.xsl) In some cases, minor edits have been made to the generated VODSL files to correct obvious errors in the original source.